DerKevinRiehl/transposon_annotation_tools/README.md

 ## Citations
-Please cite our paper if you find transposition event detector "deTEct" useful:
+Please cite our paper if you find transposition annotation tools useful:
 (in progress)